responsible-ai-collaborative/aiid/README.md

 [See the live site here](http://aiid.partnershiponai.org/)

-## Citations

-Please cite either the database or individual incidents within your academic works.

-**Citing the Database:** todo: put something up on arxive.

-**Citing an Incident:** Every incident has its own suggested citation that credits both the submitter(s) of the incident and the editor(s) of the incident.
-The submitters are the people that submitted reports associated with the incident and their names are listed in the order in which their submissions were added to the AIID.
-Since reports can be added to an incident record through time, our suggested citation format includes the access date.
-Click the `#` symbol at the bottom of an incident report to see the suggested citation for the incident.

-## Governance

-The AIID is governed by the Partnership on AI (PAI) partner organizations and stewarded by [Sean McGregor](https://seanbmcgregor.com/) as representative of the XPRIZE Foundation (a PAI partner).
-There is a broad base of interest in the AIID as a research and industrial tool and the development of the incident indexing will be managed in a participatory manner.
-Persons and organizations contributing code and incidents will be given priority and position in the governance of the project.
-The following positions currently exist on the project,

-**Steering:** People that have contributed significant time and resources to the project and are affiliated with a PAI partner organization.

-* Sean McGregor (XPRIZE Foundation)

-**Advisors:** People that have contributed significant time and resources to the project.

-* Jingying Yang (Partnership on AI)

-**Open Source Contributors:** People that have contributed more than one pull request to the code base.

-* Seth Reid (AI Forum of New Zealand)

-**Incident Editors:** People that resolve incident submissions to the database.

-* Sean McGregor (XPRIZE Foundation)

-**Incident Contributors:** People that have contributed a large numbers of incidents to the database.

-* Sam Yoon (as contractor to PAI, now with Deloitte Consulting)
-* Catherine Olsson (Google)
-* Roman Yampolskiy (University of Louisville)

-There is a growing community of people concerned with the collection and characterization of AI incidents, and we encourage everyone to contribute to the development of this system.

-## Contributing Incidents

-At present all incidents must be submitted to the review backlog for editors to resolve into existing or new AI incident identifiers.
-The new incidents will periodically be added after their submission [here](http://aiid.partnershiponai.org/).

 ## Contributing Code

 Anyone can contribute code to the project.
 The steps are the following,